Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - Governance is an organisational meta-function prefigured by initial conditions.
 The purpose of the Governace circle is to determine meta-processes and frameworks that support the networks values of regeneration in a congruent and embodied way.
 - There are catches:
 	- Any choice of governance framework that gets implemented impacts all future decisions of an organisation.
 The precautionary principle applies; we should move slowly, plant things and foster healthy growth.
-	- All categories (frames) are exclusiona order to serve the networks very broad goals we can determine that any framework implemented needs to include a number of properties; integrity, flexibility, openness, etc. so as to include a plurality of values diverse enough for planetary regeneration:
+	- All categories (frames) are exclusionary.
+In order to serve the networks very broad goals we can determine that any framework implemented needs to span a number of properties; integrity, flexibility, openness, etc. so as to include a plurality of values diverse enough for planetary regeneration:
 		- Regeneration
 		- Inclusion
 		- Collaboration
 		- Openness and transparency
 		- Continuous growth
+	- In all actuality human variety and diversity is computaitonally irreducible.

 ## How
 -